lab9k/Orga/Application deployment Openshift/How_to_use_Openshift.md

 ![](scale_down.PNG)

-When every other pod is done scaling, you are able to scale the unactive pod back up.
+When every other pod is done scaling, you are able to scale the unactive pod back to active.

 ### 6.1.
 Dotnet CORE (C#)